legeannd/todo-list-react/README.md

 ## About the project <a id="section-en_us"></a>

-This is a To-Do app made in React and Typescript where the user can add their tasks and complete tasks already created.
+This is a to-do app made in React and Typescript where the user can add their tasks and complete tasks already created.
 The app uses the browser's local storage to save the user's tasks and retrieve them later, even if the browser has been closed.

 ## Content
   * [Techs](#techs)